blaisepic/legends-xi/README.md

 ![Image of my team, Goldtrotters](/public/Goldtrotters-team.png)

-This project was built with the following languages, tools, and libraries:
+## Languages, tools, and libraries:
 1. Python for web-scraping data off of [FifaIndex.com](https://www.fifaindex.com/players/fifa05_1/?order_by=overallrating&order=0).
 2. Postgresql and pgAdmin for database management.
 In a rush for time, I switched this to JSON for more straightforward integration with the front-end.
 If I could go back and do it again, this would be one area of prioritization.
 3. HTML, CSS, and React for building out the GUI.